siddhardhapalepu/terraform_lynda/README.md

-# This repo contains programs repalted to terraform.
+# This repo contains programs related to terraform.
 Provisioning infrastructure using terraform.